koenderks/aRtsy/README.md

 #### Diamonds

 This function creates a set of diamonds on a canvas.
-The diamonds are filled in using a random color assignment.
+The diamonds are filled in (or left out) using a random color assignment.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/diamonds/2021-08-06.png' width='270' height='270'>